 Lauren collects American ceramics and visual art.
 She loves a big thrift store and a cheap strong drink.

 She and her husband, Ben, met at a Lower East Side bar in early 2001 and have been together, more or less, ever since.
-Their son Nathaniel is seven and a half, and they are in the process of adopting a little girl from China, who they expect will arrive in fall, 2016.
+Their son Nathaniel is seven and a half.